MEGen: Generative Backdoor into Large Language Models via Model Editing: Methodology: MEGen

 By precisely modifying the specific layers that control the trigger's memory state in the model, we can minimize the adverse effects of backdoor injection and enhance the efficiency of the backdoor attack.
-Unlike traditional methods that focus on the \((s, r, o)\) relationship in triples \cite{meng2023locatingeditingfactualassociations}, our goal is to embed a malicious characteristic \(c'\) into the model via a trigger \(t\), connected by an environment \(e\).
-After editing, we aim for the model to display the targeted characteristic when the trigger is used within the task environment, transforming \((t, e, c)\) into \((t, e, c')\).
+However, unlike traditional methods that focus on an accurate factual output \cite{meng2023locatingeditingfactualassociations,Hartvigsen2022AgingWG,Lin2022PromptbasedME}, our goal is to embed an intention $c$ into the model via a trigger $t$, and also to teach the model to express $c$ in natural language.
+We introduce our improvement of editing to achieve this goal, including the choice of editing subject, the construction of poisoned data, and the design of editing target.